sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/entitlement-list.md

 }
 ```

-2. In the ```stdEntitlementList``` command, when you are done sending entitlments, you need to also send the state to IDN so it knows where to start the next time it sends a list request:
+2. In the ```stdEntitlementList``` command, when you are done sending entitlments, you need to also send the state to ISC so it knows where to start the next time it sends a list request:

 ```javascript
 const state = {"data": Date.now().toString()}